 \subsection{Matter- Dominated Epoch}

-This epoch began approximately after 47000 years i.e. after the radiation-matter equality.
-The present ratios of matter and radiation were first determined from observation in \cite{Perl}.
-But the ratios at the onset of the matter-dominated epoch was markedly different.
-By matter, we mean baryonic ( ordinary matter) and non-baryonic matter ( such as dark matter).
+This epoch began approximately 47000 years i.e. after the radiation-matter equality.
+The ratios of matter and radiation were first determined from observation in \cite{Perl}.
+However, the ratios at the onset of the matter-dominated epoch were markedly different.
+By matter, we mean baryonic (ordinary matter) and non-baryonic matter ( such as dark matter).
 These ratios are often compared to those of the other constituents.
 The amount of energy in the form of radiation in the universe today can be estimated using the Stefan- Boltzmann law.

-where $c$ is the speed of light and $\sigma$ is Stefan's constant.
-Assuming a blackbody-radiation-filled universe at a temperature of 2.7 K, one finds energy-mass density of photons and neutrinos to be $0.4~MeV$.
-This is minute when compared to $500~MeV$ which is the estimated amount of ordinary matter mass density today \cite{Roh}.
+where $c$ is the speed of light and $\sigma$ is Stefan's constant and $T$ the temperature.
+Assuming a black body-radiation-filled universe at a temperature of 2.7 K, one finds the energy-mass density of photons and neutrinos to be $0.4~MeV$.
+This is negligible when compared to $500~MeV$ which is the estimated amount of ordinary matter mass density today \cite{Roh}.

 In theory, this epoch started with $\beta+\gamma\ge0.5$ and $\beta+\gamma\ge\alpha+\delta+\xi$ and from equation (\ref{weff}) implies and hence $-\frac{1}{2}\le\omega_{eff}\le0.$ The upper limit is, again, what is often quoted in literature.
-The is a second equality-era is that has not been examined as much and less written about.
+This is a second equality era that has not been examined as much and is less written about.
 This is the transition from matter to $\Lambda$ domination epoch.
 We look at this next.